-With the proper software and reader, now Mike and a trained reader or “certified operating engineer” (as required by the Department of Environmental Quality) drive the entire Syringa Water District route in a hour to two hours and pick up the readings through radio signaling.
+With the proper software and reader, now our Certified Operator or “certified operating engineer, as defined by the Idaho Department of Environmental Quality (IDEQ), Frank Cafferty, drives the entire Syringa Water District route in a hour to two hours and picks up the readings through radio signaling.
 Winter or summer, it is then easy and very accurate to port the readings from the reader to the computer.

 During the month of January water district clients use between 1000 and 12,000 gallons per month.
 Typically, in January water use averages about 2 to 4 thousand gallons a month.
 For example, two of our board members have two person families.
 One uses about 2200 gallons a month and the other uses about 4400.
 They can not account for the difference.
 The board member who uses the higher amount assumes it is because his family loves to wash clothes and take a lot of showers.